MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/open-osfhandle.md

 The **_open_osfhandle** function allocates a C run-time file descriptor and associates it with the operating-system file handle specified by *osfhandle*.
 To avoid a compiler warning, cast the *osfhandle* argument from **HANDLE** to **intptr_t**.
 The *flags* argument is an integer expression formed from one or more of the manifest constants defined in \<fcntl.h>.
 When two or more manifest constants are used to form the *flags* argument, the constants are combined with the bitwise-OR operator ( **&#124;** ).

-Fcntl.h defines the following manifest constants:
+These manifest constants are defined in \<fcntl.h>:

 |||
 |-|-|